omaralfaqih6/breast_cancer_wisconsin/README.md

 Add the features correlation removal.

 ## Models Development & Training
-The project team had development and trained the three models on the dataset.
+The project team had development and trained the four models on the dataset.
 Every section below will show the Python code used for every model and the performance criteria used to select the best performing model.

 ### Logistic Regression

 ### Random Forest Model (RFM)

 ### Support Vector Machine (SVM)

+### K-Nearest Neighbours (KNN)

 ## Performance Evaluation
 List which model is chosen ( which is RFM)